 President’s Welcome

-Our treasurer will be on hand with his card reader and cash box to sign up new members.
+At each talk, our treasurer will be on hand with his card reader and cash box to sign up new members.
 So, a great chance for you to sign up for the season, or buy a ticket as a gift for a friend.

 I urge all our existing members to rejoin and preferably bring along friends and visitors to join with you.
 This century old society can give all who attend a way of brightening evenings through the winter months, taking you out to be sociable when it is all to easy to just sit by the TV.
-You will benefit physically and mentally, for little more than the cost of a glass of wine.

 We welcome your input into the programme – please email us or phone should you have a connection with a speaker who could enrich our future programmes.